 One of the huge benefits of using stories is that they sit at the top of the app, giving them center stage when it comes to engagement.
 It takes some time to get a feel for how to best use Instagram stories, but the benefits are worth it.

 The catchphrase ‘sliding into the DM’ took over Instagram about 2 years ago.
 It was meant to signify taking a public conversation to a private Direct Message (DM).
-Usually, this had romantic connotations, but it can also be useful for business.
-Used sparingly and respectfully it can set you apart from other brands.

-The Direct Message feature of Instagram is a way to personally engage.
-You can thank those who follow you, answer questions they might have, or share specific offers with them in a personal way.
-Be cautious not to spam any users via direct message, and think of it as a place to be more personal with your customers on a one-to-one level.
+Thank those who follow the brand, answer questions they might have, or share specific offers with them in a personal way.
+Be cautious not to spam any users via direct message.
+Think of it as a place to be more personal with customers on a one-to-one level.

 As with all social media, the landscape of Instagram is still changing and evolving.
-You have to keep adapting and learning new ways to engage with your prospective customers.
+It is each businesses’ responsibility to keep adapting and learning new ways to engage with prospective customers.